Common name: Ivory Ornamental

 Substrate: Use one inch (2.54cm) of substrate in vial, deli cup for spiderlings, and two inches (5.06cm) in a terrarium for sub-adult to adult.
 (I use a mixture of peat moss, vermiculite, coconut fiber and dirt for firmness, as the substrate).

-Retreat/Hide: Use a ten inch (25.4cm) vertical bark leaned against the cage.
+Retreat/Hide: A ten inch (25.4cm) vertical bark leaned against the cage.

 Food Consumption: I introduced one-forth inch (.635cm) baby crickets to the spiderlings.
 Now I give my Ivory Ornamental two (2) -one inch B. dubia roaches or five (5) adult crickets weekly.
 This species is a excellent eater.
-For variety, I give my girl one (1) house gecko every six (6) months to stimulate the natural instinct of hunting.
-It is amazing to see their hunting strategy.
+For variety, I give my girl one (1) house gecko every six (6) months.

 Water Requirements: I glued a small bottle cap to the bark that is leaning against the cage for water and I also mist.